- Weapon Program Background Report

 2 November 2011: Of 54 cascades (approximately 8,000 centrifuges) installed at the FEP, 37 cascades (6,208 centrifuges) are being fed with UF6.

 8 November 2011: The IAEA expresses “serious concerns regarding possible military dimensions to Iran’s nuclear programme” and details what it calls “credible” information about weaponization-related activities.

-21 November 2011: Canada prohibits the export of additional items that could be used in Iran's nuclear program and designates additional entities of proliferation concern.
+21 November 2011: Canada prohibits the export of additional items that could be used in Iran's nuclear program and sanctions additional entities of proliferation concern.

 9 December 2011: Expressing “deep and increasing concerns” about Iran’s nuclear program, Japan freezes the assets of 106 entities, three banks, and one individual.